 The Szołayski House

 This branch of the National Museum offers ever-changing temporary exhibitions.
-It’s located on beautiful Szczepański, close to the main square, and is worth the visit to find out what is currently on display.
+Located on Plac Szczepański, close to the main square, it is worth checking what is currently on display before your visit.

 Entrance to the Archaeological Museum of Kraków

-Though the main collection features the pre- and early history of the Małopolska region, Kraków’s archeology museum is also worth a visit for exhibits from ancient Egypt, including human and animal mummies.
-The museum is noted for its splendid gardens and also has a separate branch in the Nowa Huta district.
+The main collection spans the pre- and early history of the Małopolska region, with additional exhibits from ancient Egypt — including human and animal mummies.
+The museum is noted for its splendid gardens and has a further branch in the Nowa Huta district.

 The Bishop Erazm Ciołek Palace